 - to experiment with quantitative and qualitative models within the domain of sustainable supply chain management related to the mass production,

-- to capture results and learnings from pilot project in the domain of sustainable manufacturing facilities, processes, supply chain management, and evaluate short- and long-term challenges as well as the competitive benefits for the Danish industry in specific to sustainable production and supply chain design.
+- to capture results and learning from the pilot project in the domain of sustainable manufacturing facilities, processes, supply chain management, and evaluate short- and long-term challenges as well as the competitive benefits for the Danish industry in specific to sustainable production and supply chain design.